 Construction Cost Indices come in many types: Final cost by specific building type; Final cost composite of buildings but still all within one major building sector; Final cost but across several major building sectors (ex., residential and nonresidential buildings); Input prices to subcontractors; Producer prices and Select market basket indices.

 Residential, Nonresidential Buildings and Non-building Infrastructure Indices developed by Construction Analytics, (in BOLD CAPS), are sector specific selling price composite indices.
-These three indices represent whole building final cost and are plotted below and also plotted in the attached Midyear report link.
+These three indices represent whole building final cost and are plotted in Building Cost Index – Construction Inflation, see below, and also plotted in the attached Midyear report link.
 They represent average or weighted average of what is considered the most representative cost indicators in each major building sector.
 For Non-building Infrastructure, however, in most instances it is better to use a specific index to the type of work.

-All actual index values have been recorded from the source and then converted to current year 2016 = 100.
-That puts all the indices on the same baseline and measures everything to a recent point in time.
+All actual index values have been recorded from the source and then converted to current year 2017 = 100.
+That puts all the indices on the same baseline and measures everything to a recent point in time, Midyear 2017.

 SEE BELOW FOR LARGER IMAGE